Wandalen/wTools/module/core/former/readme.md

 Its primary goal is to **simplify the construction of complex objects**, especially those with numerous fields, optional values, default settings, collections, and nested structures, making your initialization code more readable and maintainable.

 **Current Status**: Struct support is fully functional and production-ready.
-Enum support has a complete specification and comprehensive manual test coverage, but the derive macro implementation is currently under development.
+Enum support is actively developed with 227 total tests passing, including functional unit variants, tuple variants, and multi-field patterns.
+Some advanced features like `#[arg_for_constructor]` are still under development.

 ## Why Use `Former`?